 The purpose of the Lake is to serve as a stormwater, retention basin for University Park as well as a filter system before the water passes into the City system and then into the Delta.

 Lined with a rubber liner the lake loses less water than most other lakes that use a clay liner.
 The lakes filtration system is similar to a swimming pool but also adds air bubblers and fountains that circulate and clean the water.

 In partnership with the International World Peace Rose Garden Organization, this rose garden is created as a place of both beauty and inspiration.

-Over 245 roses are spread throughout the garden.
+Over 250 rose bushes are spread throughout the garden.
 Designed like the sun with planets orbiting it, the center of the garden hosts a Peace Plaza.